 7 Air filter filled with dirt or debris -- Replace or clean air filter

 Try these and if they don't work, you will have to check with a service center.
-Good Luck!

 Have you checked the fuses?
 My son's riding mower wouldn't crank.
+Blown fuse was problem.
+Locate your fuse box and check out.

 I had the same issues; try starting and 'click' or a longer hold on the key would finally start it up, however, Tried the turning of the cooling fan into a position where resistance was felt and it worked sometimes, I received this from other posts.
 I prefer a permanent fix not a makeshift one.